 Distributed cloud technologies are one of the major forces shaping application development trends.
 While cloud computing isn’t a new concept, the way that cloud is applied in a distributed manner has enhanced user experience in recent years.

 The immediate benefit of the distributed cloud is felt when apps remain operational even when there’s an issue in one of the servers.
-The high availability prevents service disruption and cloud redundancy features prevent data losses.
+The high availability prevents service disruption, and cloud redundancy features prevent data losses.

-Startup owners could gain valuable insights by studying the success of existing cloud-based apps like Dropbox, Salesforce, and Vimeo.
+Business owners could gain valuable insights by studying the success of existing cloud-based apps like Dropbox, Salesforce, and Vimeo.

-Internet of Behavior (IoB) For Personalization
+Software Development Trend 5: Internet of Behavior (IoB)

 By 2028, labor shortages are projected to tip the balance, with smart robots outnumbering frontline workers in critical sectors such as manufacturing, retail, and logistics.
 This shift means businesses need to change how they work to adapt their operational strategies to capitalize on the efficiency and productivity gains offered by robotic automation.